 - Donate online: Check “Other” and specify the Building Cure project.

 - Email us or call Seattle Children’s Hospital and Research Foundation for more information at 206-987-2153.

 Breaking Ground at Building Cure

 On February 2, 2017, Seattle Children's Research Institute broke ground on Building Cure, a new research facility expected to open in 2019.
 During the event, 302 students, community members and staff successfully completed a GUINNESS WORLD RECORDS™ attempt for “Most people conducting a DNA isolation experiment simultaneously.”

 The Promise of Building Cure

 Building Cure will transform the lives of children for the better.
-It will expand the research institute campus to nearly 1 million square feet of space.
+It will expand the research institute campus to over 1 million square feet of space.
 A larger, more highly specialized facility will help us deliver transformational treatments to more children.
 This facility will give our scientists the cell therapy tools they need to revolutionize the way childhood diseases are treated.

 Inspiring Tomorrow’s Scientists

 Watch for a highlight of activities designed by the Science Education Department at Seattle Children’s to inspire future healthcare and STEM professionals.